clicon/cligen/README.md

 CLIgen is _not_ a system in itself, you need to build your own 'backend'.
-We have started another project: 'clicon' which is actually a whole system where you load dynamic frontend and backend modules.
-Clicon offers you a system, with embedded database, commit semantics, netconf interface, etc. CLIgen is a part of clicon.
+We have started another project: 'clicon' which is actually a whole system where you load dynamic frontend and backend modules [CLICON project page](http://www.clicon.org).
+Clicon offers you a system, with embedded database, commit semantics, YANG and NETCONF interface, etc. CLIgen is a part of clicon.

 The source code here is built and installed using configure; make;
 sudo make install.
 The source builds a single library.
 If you build